SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 3. ***Save*** (CTRL+S or ![](/exercises/dd1/images/1-008a.JPG)) and ***Activate*** (CTRL+F3 or ![](/exercises/dd1/images/1-008b.JPG)) the CDS View.<br><br>

-That's it!.
+That's it!
 In this simple case, the framework can derive the relation between the fields of the ABAP CDS View and key fields of the underlying table itself.
 Whenever a record is inserted, updated or deleted in the underlying table, a record with the respective table key is stored in a generated logging table.
 Based on this information, the scheduled job selects the data record from the ABAP CDS View and pushes it into the Operational Delta Queue (ODQ).<br><br>